MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample6.md

 {{< imagegallery 2 "images/tutorials/dataobjects/contours/" "Ex6_NoShadow" "Ex6_Shadow" >}}

-If you want to define your static text as a parameter in multiple labels, you can open the panel of the `CSOLabelRenderer` module and define text as User Data.
+If you want to define your static text as a parameter in multiple labels, you can open the panel of the `CSOLabelRenderer` module and define text as *User Data*.
 The values can then be used in Python via *userData*.

 ![User Data](images/tutorials/dataobjects/contours/Ex6_Parameters.png "User Data")